 10. Test, analyze and test some more!

-China is a complex market to promote and advertise in, so we recommend to just embrace app store optimization and follow these tips to maximize your app store marketing results.
+China is a complex market to promote and advertise in.
+We recommend to just embrace app store optimization and follow these tips to maximize your app store marketing results.
 ASO can give you a boost in users and help tailor efficient promotion strategies to expand your audience.
 You have to constantly adapt to the changing competitive environment and Sekkei Studio has the service and expertise to make sure every ASO change that you make is a turn for the better.